 Use the SFTP or SCP client to open a connection to the device.

-Transfer the certificate file to the directory /upload/https-cert in the device.
+Transfer the file onto the device, into the directory /upload/https-cert.

 When the file transfer is complete, the device starts installing the certificate.
-If the installation was successful, then the device generates an ok file in the directory /upload/https-cert and deletes the certificate file.
+If the installation deletes the transferred file.